Rescue & Medical Care

 ** “The “Department for the Preservation of Virtue and Prevention of Vice” would beat Afghan women if their faces were visible, if their ankles were visible, if their socks were white, if they made noise as they walked, if they spoke to men, if they traveled without a male guardian, if they worked, if they studied.
 In short -- if they lived at all.”
 (Lina AbiRafeh, activist).

-The Solution: Shai Fund is now working tirelessly with people on the ground to:
+Shai Fund has worked tirelessly with people on the ground to:

 • Assist with funds to evacuate most at risk Afghani women, girls and Christian converts